If you are planning a trip to Big Bear, read on to find a list of some of the best things to do in Big Bear, both in

 Thinking About Traveling to California?

 Like this article about things to do in Big Bear?
 Pin it!

 Featured image source: bigbearpropertyservices.com

 This post about what to do in Big Bear contains an affiliate link.
-When you make a purchase using this link it helps support Spend Life Traveling at no additional cost to you.
-This way we can continue publishing travel content for you.
-Thanks!
+I may receive a commission for purchases made through this link, at no additional cost to you.